 Depending on the study you use, women earn about 80 percent of what white men earn; African American women, 66 percent; and, Hispanic women, 60 percent.
 Over the course of a lifetime, because of the pay gap, the average woman who works outside the home will lose more than $500,000 in earnings, and college educated women will lose $800,000.
 Equal Pay Day — and the statistics that underlie it — are a stark reminder that, despite all the laws on the books and advocacy addressing women’s workforce participation, there is still much to do.

 The good news is that the pay gap has narrowed over the last forty years.
 When the Equal Pay Act was signed into law in 1963, women earned 59 cents for every dollar a man earned.
 By 2000, that gap had narrowed by 15 cents, and women earned 77 cents to the dollar.
 But there is bad news.
 Progress is slow (glacial, even).
 According to the Institute for Women’s Policy Research (IWPR), if current trends continue, it will take 39 years for this gap to close completely for white women (by 2056); 107 years for African American women (by 2124) and 231 years for Hispanic women (by 2248).
+See the infographic alongside this blog created by Venngage, which makes this easy to visualize.

 Equal pay is important for individuals and for families, not only in real time but for the long haul.
 Low wages mean less money for emergencies and saving for the future.
 Pensions and retirement accounts are based on earnings.
 As a result, older women are more likely to live in poverty than men over 65.